LHNCBC/lforms-fhir-app/README.md

 npm start
 ```

-Now browse to the app at [`localhost:8000/index.html`][local-app-url].
+Now browse to the app at `localhost:8000/lforms-fhir-app/`.

 <a name="e2e-testing"></a>
 ### Running End-to-End Tests

-The `angular-seed` app comes with end-to-end tests, again written in [Jasmine][jasmine].
+The `angular-seed` app comes with end-to-end tests, again written in Jasmine.
 These tests
-are run with the [Protractor][protractor] End-to-End test runner.
+are run with the Protractor End-to-End test runner.
 It uses native events and has
 special features for Angular applications.

 * The configuration is found at `e2e-tests/protractor-conf.js`.
-* The end-to-end tests are found in `e2e-tests/scenarios.js`.
+* The end-to-end tests are found in `e2e-tests/*spec.js`.

 Protractor simulates interaction with our web app and verifies that the application responds
 correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor can